ismailfaiz/us-accidents-severity-prediction/README.md

 ## Milestone 4: Final Submission

 As an upgraded and final model, we train a random forest classifier to address the imbalanced dataset and handle potentially non-linear relationships.
 The random forest classifier demonstrates strong performance, achieving high accuracy on both the training set (98.13%) and the test set (90.89%), indicating good generalization.
 The model excels in classifying Class 1, with an F1 score of 0.99 on the training set and 0.98 on the test set.
 Class 2 also performs well with F1 scores of 0.97 and 0.86, respectively, while Class 3 shows a slight decline with scores of 0.97 and 0.85.
 Class 4 maintains high performance with F1 scores of 0.99 and 0.94.
 Despite the overall high precision and recall across classes, Class 2 shows lower recall (0.81) on the test set, and Class 3 has slightly lower precision (0.85).
 The confusion matrices reveal that most misclassifications occur between Classes 2 and 3, while Classes 1 and 4 exhibit very few errors.
 The noticeable difference between training and test accuracies suggests some overfitting, though it is not severe.
 Hyperparameter tuning identified the best parameters as `max_features='log2'` and `n_estimators=200`, indicating a relatively complex model.
 On the fitting graph, this model likely sits near the optimal point, reflecting a good balance between bias and variance, yet there remains potential for further optimization, particularly for improving performance on Classes 2 and 3 in the test set.
 Overall, the random forest classifier effectively addresses class imbalance better than the logistic regression model, showcasing its robustness in classification tasks.

+### Report

+The project report includes a complete introduction to the project, the methods used, the results achieved, the figures produced, and a final discussion and conclusion section.
+It can be found [here](report.pdf).